 Owner of Covell Care and Rehabilitation, Krista Covell Pierson, OTR/L, BCBPMD is board certified to treat pelvic muscle dysfunction.
 She and her colleagues strive to provide clients with support, encouragement and effective, evidenced based therapy.

 Treatments are provided in the privacy of clients’ homes or the private treatment room at our outpatient clinic.
+As of 2019, we are also offering telehealth consultations for clients out of our service areas or who prefer a phone consult rather than an in-person evaluation.
+Visit our Telehealth page for more information.

 A physician’s order is required to initiate treatment and Covell Care and Rehabilitation can obtain this for you with your permission.
 Most insurance plans cover these services.
 Contact our office about your specific plan.